faisaloool/GraduationProject/4-SourceCode/Interface/src/to-do.md

 - [ ] **Unify Color Palette**
        Ensure consistent color usage and theme across all pages.

-- [ ] **Add Loading Skeletons**
+- [✔] **Add Loading Skeletons**
    Show loading skeletons when the page is first opened for smoother UX.

-- [ ] **Add Writing Animations**
-       Animate the text as questions are being generated for a more interactive experience.

 - [ ] **Make the website responsive**
       Making the website to work on both PCs and phones